bhargysh/my-prezzos/circe.md

 ## Why do we need it?

 - _Functional_ AND _type-safe_
-- Works well with the `cats` ecosystem
+- Works well with `cats` ecosystem

 ---